Embedding industry engagement and collaboration skills: the Trek program

 The Trek program is a hands-on, multi-week experiential learning program delivered on-line, with a strong emphasis on peer coaching.
 Trek gives impact-focused researchers a structured methodology to discover and validate the potential real-world impact of their research.
 It builds researchers’ skills and habits to extend investigator-led, curiosity-driven research into end-user/consumer-led research.

 Who is Trek for?
-Trek is for researchers in any field who want to embed their industry engagement and collaboration skills, validate the impact potential of their project, and build collaboration with industry, community or government partners.
-It’s primarily aimed at individual early to mid-career researchers, but it's valuable for researchers at any stage of their career who want to hone their crafts in creating impact with their research.
+Trek is for researchers in any field who want to embed their industry engagement and collaboration skills, validate the impact potential of their project, and build collaboration with industry, community, or government partners.
+It’s primarily aimed at individual early to mid-career researchers, but it's valuable for researchers at any stage of their career who want to hone their craft in creating impact with their research.

 What will I learn?